Missing Cadillac woman found wrapped in weeds, but safe and alive

 "I had to be here," Roderick said.
 "I would want people to do the same for me."

-Roderick is one of a number of people in the area who have been searching with golf carts and ORVs for 83-year-old Patricia Eisenhardt Stark.
+Roderick was one of a number of people in the area who searched with golf carts and ORVs for Patricia Eisenhardt Stark.

 Members of the community joined law enforcement, including the Michigan State Police and Wexford County Sheriff's Office, in the search.